 Aquaria (Giovanni Palandrani) – 21, Brooklyn, New York

-Aquaria has the biggest social reach of any season 10 queen with 265k Instagram followers.
+Aquaria has the biggest social reach of any season 10 queen, with over 386k Instagram followers.
 At 21, she’s already been photographed by Steven Klein for Vogue Italia, and she’s also Sharon Needles’ drag daughter, so you know she came to compete heeeeeeenny.
 The Brooklyn queen has already become a viral sensation with her MTQ quote, “I don’t define drag, drag is defined by me.”
 Deep.
 Interesting.
 It also makes no sense, but werk!

 Asia O’Hara (Antwan Lee) – 35, Dallas, Texas

 This Texas queen has been a formidable competitor on the pageant circuit for over a decade.
 She’s won the following prestigious titles: Miss Gay USofA 2007 (succeeding Alyssa Edwards); All American Goddess 2012; and Miss Gay America 2016.
 Asia is the drag mother of season 4 and All Stars 2 villain, Phi Phi O’Hara, and is also related to Trinity “The Tuck” Taylor.